msik-404/karma-app-monolith/README.md

 ```
 POST /login
 ```
 This endpoint is used for acquiring `JWT_STRING`.
-This JWT is signed with HMAC-SHA256 using KARMA_APP_GATEWAY_SECRET environment variable secret.
+This JWT is signed with HMAC-SHA256 using SECRET environment variable secret.

 JWT has two claims set: